 What to do in Jinguashi?

-- Visit Museum of Gold.
-Here, visitors learn the history of gold mining in Jinguashi under Japanese rule.
-The parts of the museum which most visitors are attracted to are the prison for the allied prisoners of war and the Benshan tunnel.
+- Visit the Museum of Gold.
+Visitors learn the history of gold mining in Jinguashi under Japanese rule.
+The parts of the museum that most visitors are attracted to are the prison for the allied prisoners of war and the Benshan tunnel.
 At the Benshan Tunnel, travelers can go underground and experience the daily lives of miners working in harsh conditions.

 - Hike the Teapot Mountain.
 Behind the Jinguashi Gold Museum is Teapot Mountain.
 As viewed from the direction of Jinguashi Geological Park, the peak resembles a teapot without a handle; hence, the location is also known as ‘Earless Teapot Mountain.’
 Teapot Mountain only reaches around 600 meters in height.
 Because it is close to the north coast, travelers hiking the mountain enjoy a breathtaking panoramic view of the ocean, coastline, and hills.